freshshell/fresh/README.markdown

 fresh https://github.com/twe4ked/catacomb/blob/master/bin/catacomb
 ```

-You will then get a prompt comfirming that you wish to add a new fresh line.
+You will then get a prompt comfirming that you wish to add the new line.
-A you can then modify it if needed by running `fresh edit`.
+You can then modify it if needed by running `fresh edit`.

 ## Maintainers